 Here are some of the things Sallie did:

 She sat rocking her chair, passing comment on the television news.
 She drank tea from her favourite floral design china cup and saucer.
-She washed her hair using rainwater collected in a metal pail, because she didn’t like using our hard water.
+She washed her hair using rainwater collected in a metal pail, because she our hard southern tap water wouldn’t lather up properly.
 She put her false teeth in a glass of water with Steradent by her bed every night.
 She talked politics with Mrs Caradine when she came for tea, especially at election time.
-(Both were strong labour supporters.)
+(Both were strong Labour supporters).
 She walked Tumbi through the woods and over Chorleywood common.
 She squashed chocolates between her thumb and forefinger to test if they were hard or soft. (luckily she liked the soft ones).
+She rubbed her nose vigorously with the palm of her hand between expressing her opinions.
 She set a fire in the dustbin when the contents were overflowing.
 She surreptitiously fed Tumbi with cake at tea time and scraps from her plate at dinner time, thus encouraging the dog’s appalling table manners.
 She knitted jumpers for Rob and me.
-She smoked the occasional cigarette, always with the appearance of a novice smoker and a guilty schoolgirl.
+She smoked the occasional cigarette, always with the appearance of a novice smoker and a naughty schoolgirl.
 Very occasional, compared to Mum’s forty a day.

 Here are some of the people and things Sallie liked:

 Harold Wilson (She was very excited to go to hear him speak in Watford) Pears Soap Harry Worth Dachshunds, preferably black and tan Danny Kaye Songs of Praise Wordsworth An occasional sherry Rose’s Lime Jelly Tennyson George Eliot